napari/docs/docs/developers/architecture/app_model.md

   [commands](app-model-commands) (the actual callable objects) that have been registered with the application.
 Accessible via `app.commands`.
 * {class}`~app_model.registries.MenusRegistry`: maintains all of the
-  [menu and submenus](appp-model-menus) that have been registered with the application.
+  [menus and submenus](appp-model-menus) that have been registered with the application.
   Accessible via `app.menus`.
 * {class}`~app_model.registries.KeyBindingsRegistry`: maintains the association
-  between a [KeyBinding](app-model-keybindings) and a command id in the {class}`~app_model.registries.CommandsRegistry`.
+  between a [KeyBinding](app-model-keybindings) and a command ID in the {class}`~app_model.registries.CommandsRegistry`.
 Accessible via `app.keybindings`.

 The app-model
 ['Getting started'](https://app-model--142.org.readthedocs.build/en/142/getting_started/)
-page provides a good general introduction to the app-model.
+page provides a good general introduction to app-model.
 This documentation will focus on napari specific aspects.

 (app-model-actions)=

 ## `Action`s

-The {class}`app_model.types.Action` class is designed to easily create high level 'Action' object that is the "complete" representation of a command; a pointer to a callable object and optionally placement in menus, keybindings, and additional metadata like title, icons, tooltips etc. It subclasses
+The {class}`app_model.types.Action` class is designed to easily create a high level 'Action' object that is the "complete" representation of a command; a pointer to a callable object and optionally placement in menus, keybindings, and additional metadata like title, icons, tooltips etc. It subclasses